priyanshoon/priyanshoon.github.io/src/data/blog/Programming-on-34-key.md

 Yeah, excuse the drawing skills—I used to be decent at it, I swear.
 Anyway, let’s not get distracted by my *propaganda artwork*.

-# Keyboard Under 3K INR
+# "Keyboard Under 3K INR"

 Before this rabbit hole even started, I didn’t think much about keyboards.
 For me, a keyboard was just a tool—an input device to pass bytecode so my computer could do its magic and spit out human-readable code.
 Nothing more.